dotCMS/com.dotcms.couchdb/README.md

   - port: e.g. 5984
   - username: CouchDB username
   - password: CouchDB user password
+  - Content Listener: specify which content types to automatically sync with CouchDB when new content is published.
+This works without having to set up the workflow action.
+The value of this field is just a comma separated list of content types.

-And the Optional/Advanced properties which can be entered as key/value pairs in the app.
+Little used Optional/Advanced properties which can be entered as key/value pairs in the app.

 ```
 couchdb.http.socket.timeout: in millis, defaults to 0 (no timeout).